ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : The process by which a the RC requests and is given delegated access to the RS by the AS through the authority of the RO.

-Key
+Cryptographic Key
-: A cryptographic element binding a request to the holder of the key.
+: A cryptographic element binding a request to a holder of the key.
 Access tokens and RC instances can be associated with specific keys.